PlatONEnterprise/Docs/en-us/README.md

   Contract firewall includes filter rules for each contract interface to achieve access control on interface level, which is implemented by the following two lists.

-  - ACCEPT LIST:  the list of accepted address for the corresponding interface, namely whitelist
+  - ACCEPT LIST:  the list of accepted address for the corresponding interface, namely whitelist.
-  - REJECT LIST:  the list of rejected address for the corresponding interface, namely blacklist
+  - REJECT LIST:  the list of rejected address for the corresponding interface, namely blacklist.